 E.L.
-Konigsburg and the Met Museum
+Konigsburg Introduces the Met Museum

-The Metropolitan Museum of Art in New York City has not been the same since Claudia and Jamie Kinkaid hid inside, trying to solve one of the greatest mysteries of all time.
+The Metropolitan Museum of Art (The Met) at 1000 Fifth Avenue in New York City, New York, has not been the same since Claudia and Jamie Kinkaid hid inside, trying to solve one of the greatest mysteries of all time.
 E.L.
-Konigsburg’s masterpiece, From the Mixed-up Files of Basil E. Frankweiler, takes readers inside.
-(Read more about E.L.
-Konigsburg, 1930-2013, here: https://www.britannica.com/biography/E-L-Konigsburg.)
+Konigsburg’s masterpiece, From the Mixed-up Files of Basil E. Frankweiler, takes readers inside this stately cultural icon, revealing secrets best discovered by the inquisitiveness of clever children.

 “I am convinced that not only do children need children’s books to fine-tune their brains, but our civilization needs them if we are not going to unplug ourselves from our collective past.” — E.L.
 Konigsburg